wpietri/sucks/README.md

 ```

 I got these values by using xmppeek to do a man-in-the-middle attack on
 the android app.
+You can use the included log_clean.py script to generate
-I suspect that the Android app re-keys the connection
+a config from a captured session.
+(I suspect that the Android app re-keys
-on a regular basis, as the secret was changing regularly up until I
+the connection on a regular basis, as the secret was changing regularly
-cleared the Android app's data from my phone.
+up until I cleared the Android app's data from my phone.)

 If you're curious about the protocol, I have [a very rough
 doc](protocol.md) started.
 I'll happily accept pull requests for it.